 Follow these three steps to help you find marketing graduate job opportunities in ways and places that you may not initially have considered:

-1. Look at jobs and schemes outside of the marketing industry
+1. Look at jobs and schemes outside of the marketing sector

-2. Don’t wait for opportunities; go out and find them yourelf
+2. Don’t wait for opportunities; go out and find them yourself

-There are loads of estimates about the number of unadvertised jobs that are out there.
-Whatever the actual number, it’s worth knowing that there are vacancies which don’t get a whole lot of publicity (which is ironic, given that this is the marketing and publicity sector).
+There are loads of estimates about the number of unadvertised jobs that are out there (some say as much as 50% of jobs in the marketing sector are not widely advertised).
+Whatever the actual number, it’s worth knowing that there are vacancies which don’t get a whole lot of publicity.
 It’s up to you to make speculative applications directly to employers.

 3. Get enough experience to compete

+As soon as you know you want to apply for marketing entry-level jobs, it is best to seek out experience within the industry.
 The good news is that this can take many forms.
-Obviously, a year in industry with a well known company is the holy grail of work experience, but if that’s not an option, a couple of months here and there will definitely help.
-While some companies do run in-house internships, you will have the most luck if you approach them directly and ask for a placement.
-If your work experience only comes with expenses, don’t let it stop you.
-There may even be jobs on campus which would help.
+Obviously, a year in industry with a well-known company is the holy grail of work experience, but if that’s not an option, a couple of weeks here and there will definitely help.
+Some companies do run in-house internships, but you may also have to apply speculatively for work experience.

-There are also opportunities to undertake postgraduate courses and professional qualifications in marketing.
+You may also choose to study a postgraduate qualification or course, either to gain more skills and knowledge or to try and enter a more settled jobs market.
 As well as giving you experience and evidence of your interest in marketing, these opportunities will also provide you with industry-specific knowledge that you may not already have, especially if marketing was a fairly late-game career decision for you.